GaijinOtohp/ecg_cwd/README.md

 ## Overview

-### 1. Peak selection
+### 1. Peak Selection

 Consists of a peak analyzer and a [customizable reinforcement learning framework](#customization-of-the-reinforcement-learning-framework) for automatically adjusting the parameters of the peak analyzer.
 The results should look as follows:

 <p align="center">
   <img src="./images/peak_selection.png" alt="Peak selection result" width=600>
 </p>

-### 2. Peak classification
+### 2. Peak Classification

-106 features are extracted from each of the selected peaks and fed sequencially to an LSTM model for a 10 labels multi-classification.
+106 features are extracted from each of the selected peaks and fed sequentially to an LSTM model for 10-label multi-classification.
 The results should look as follows:

 <p align="center">
   <img src="./images/peak_classification.png" alt="Peak classification result" width=600>